ianrmurphy/oscc_wiki/Firmware.md

 ```

 However, if you want to flash all modules, you need to change the ports in
-CMake for each module to match what they are on your machine.
+`cmake` for each module to match what they are on your machine.
 The easiest way
 is to connect each module in alphabetical order (brake, CAN gateway, steering,
 throttle) so that they are assigned `/dev/ttyACM0` through `/dev/ttyACM3` in
 a known order.
 You can then change the ports during the `cmake ..` step: